Terradue/doc-tep-geohazards/source/community-guide/user.rst

 Application Scenario
 ~~~~~~~~~~~~~~~~~~~~

-You can submit from here a new candidate application and follow it's progress and status.
+You can submit from here a new candidate application and follow it's status progress (saved draft, submitted for review, ...).
 A dedicated Application Scenario form will guide you in the process of defining your application.
-Once submitted, the Platform Operations team will follow-up directly on the Portal about your request, in particular, to provide you with a quotation and a guidance for sponsorships.
+Once submitted, the Platform Operations team will follow-up directly on the Portal about your request, in particular, to provide you with a quotation and a guidance for sponsorship when applicable (scientific research purposes).

 .. figure:: ../includes/user_profile_appscenario.png
 	:figclass: img-border img-max-width